TICK FIRE EVACUATION MAP: Canyon Country evacuations, school and road closures

 EVACUATION CENTERS

--College of the Canyons, the Valencia campus gym at 17200 Sierra Highway, Santa Clarita
+-College of the Canyons Gymnasium, located at 26455 Rockwell Canyon Road, Santa Clarita

 -Newhall Communty Center is closed